 From June 2019, any new PQM applications will be assessed against the 2019 Standards.
 For existing PQM holders the new standards will take effect from 2020, although you may choose to use them sooner for renewals.

-Previous Standards may be used by renewing applicants until 2020.
+Previous Standards may be used by renewing applicants until the end of 2019.